AndreWohnsland/CocktailBerry-Stats/README.md

 # Access

-TODO: Add website when deployed

-Simply go to the [site]() and have nice insight into the data.
+Simply go to the [site](https://share.streamlit.io/andrewohnsland/cocktailberry-webapp/main/frontend/main.py) and have nice insight into the data.
 If you have build your [CocktailBerry](https://github.com/AndreWohnsland/CocktailBerry) and use the official software, you can get an API key for CocktailBerry to use the prodived endpoint to submit your production data.
 This way, you can actively participate. 🙌